About Owen County

 Courts & Case Records

-Owen County's judicial system operates through the Owen Circuit Court, located in the Owen County Courthouse at 60 South Main Street, Spencer, Indiana 47164.
-The court can be reached at (812) 829-5015.
+Owen County's judicial system operates through the Owen Circuit Court, located in Owen County Courthouse at 60 South Main Street, Spencer, Indiana 47164.
+The court can be contacted through the office’s website.
 The Circuit Court has general jurisdiction over civil, criminal, family, probate, juvenile, and small claims matters arising within Owen County.
 Indiana's trial court system provides broad authority to circuit courts to hear virtually all types of cases.
+Owen County Clerk's Office, also located in the courthouse, is the official records keeper for all court filings and proceedings.

 - The Clerk accepts requests in person, by mail, and by phone for certain records.